susanctu/Crazyfish-Public/README.md

 It also contains a script (webgen/) that recognizes a simple templating language and replaces appropriate elements with user-specified html.
 It was intended to make faking an interactive website quick and easy, no coding knowledge (beyond html and css) required.

+Code is provided under the MIT license, graphics under Creative Commons Attribution 3.0 (see license in mocks/ directory).